singhdeepesh/numerical-relativity/README.md

 5. You are ready to go!!
 Just cd to the directory where the code is and run the code, the corresponding quantities will be dispayed.
 In terminal, type **cd /path_to_the_folder_where_code_is_placed** and **python gr.py**

+6. Additional help can be found in the gravipy tutorial.